 Chord Progressions

-Now that we have a basic understanding of how chords are built, the different types and qualities of chords, and their relationship to scales, you might be wondering which chords go together?
+Now that we have a foundational understanding of how chords are built, the different types and qualities of chords, and their relationship to scales, you might be wondering where to from here.

 FAQ

-This can be confusing as the term ‘dominant’ refers o two different things musically, although they do relate to one another.
+This can be confusing as the term ‘dominant’ refers to two different things musically.
 If discussing chord function (the relationship and movement between chords) dominant chords are chords built on the 5th scale degree.

 If we look at a C Major scale for example: